mozilla/kitsune/README.md

 ## Development

-To get Kitsune running locally all you really need is to have [Docker installed](https://www.docker.com/products/docker-desktop), and follow the following steps.
+To get Kitsune running locally all you really need is to have [Docker](https://www.docker.com/products/docker-desktop) and [[Docker Compose](https://docs.docker.com/compose/install/) installed, and follow the following steps.

 1. Fork this repository & clone it to your local machine.